superbrothers/kubernetes-docs/kubectl_config.md

 ### Synopsis

-Modify kubeconfig files using subcommands like "kubectl config set current-context my-context"
+Modify kubeconfig files using subcommands like "kubectl config set current-context my-context".

  The loading order follows these rules: